rice and roasted red cabbage pilaf

 But before getting down to business, I hit a tangent (typical).
 First, I had a hard hitting question to answer, which is “what the hell even is Rice-A-Roni and how did it become the so-called San Francisco Treat?”
 Clearly it’s right up there with “will rent prices ever go down?” and “what tactics make the most sense for resourcing our homeless residents?”
 Clearly.

 Luckily for us, the Rice-A-Roni website herself has the full scoop.
 Picture this - it was 1890, and young Domenico DeDomenico travelled to the States from Italy at the ripe old age of 19.
 Upon entering the country, the immigration officer misunderstood his name as “Charlie.”
 [Timeout.
 But like, how though?]
-Being the good sport that he was, Dom DeDom decided to roll with it (unlike yours truly, who corrects people that don’t spell my name with an H), and five years later “Charlie” moved to California to open up a produce store in the Mission District of that City by the Bay.
+Being the good sport that he was, Dom DeDom decided to roll with it (unlike yours truly, who corrects people that don’t spell my name with an H), and five years later “Charlie” moved to California to open up a produce store in the Mission District.

 Over the next decade he added three more stores, and in 1912, he and his wife opened a pasta factory.
 Their four sons also joined the business, and ended up playing an instrumental role in its success.
 At the suggestion of son Paskey, the company was renamed Golden Grain Macaroni Company.
 Son Vince is credited with creating the first Rice-a-Roni product in 1958, when, inspired by an Armenian-style pilaf, he combined both rice and pasta in a box with dry seasoning mix.
 The rest, as you know, is history.